Adaptable Housing

 Adaptable Housing requirements are modest improvements to accessibility and adaptability in residential buildings that make it easier for people to "remain in place" as they age, and experience illness or injury.

-Saanich's Adaptable Housing is based on the principle of "visitability".
-This means that people's homes should be accessible to everyone, not just able-bodied people.
+Saanich values the principle of "visitability".
+With regards to adaptable housing, this means that people's homes should be accessible to everyone, not just able-bodied people.
 It eases problems associated with isolation, and allows people with physical limitations to visit friends and neighbours, and stay in communities where they have developed social ties.

 Forecasts in demographics predict that Saanich's population is aging.
 In 30 years, the proportion of seniors over the age of 65 will double and make up almost one-third of the population.
 Increasing the stock of seniors-friendly housing is important for the social well-being of the community and the quality of life for Saanich's residents.